 What does an Occupational Therpist do?

-Susan Yee of Sound Performance: Occupational Therapy has been a registered occupational therapist for 26 years in the areas of physical medicine and mental health.
+Susan Yee of Sound Performance: Occupational Therapy has been a registered occupational therapist for 27 years in the areas of physical medicine and mental health.
 Susan provides holistic treatment with an emphasis on emotional and physical well-being.
-Currently, she works in a community addiction and mental health agency with a focus on chronic pain and enabling people to fully participate in their community.
+Currently, she works in a community addiction and mental health agency enabling people to fully participate in their community.
 She provides multi-layered problem solving to the most complex cases.

 Susan has been studying the piano since she was 7 years old.
 Creating music is part of her daily wellness plan.
-She is part of a music duo and publicly performs on a regular basis.
+She publicly performs on a regular basis.
 Susan is a life-long learner and enjoys many creative pursuits such as baking, singing, dancing, playing the piano, and dreaming.
-She also practices the Feldenkrais Method®.
+Susan is a Guild Certified Feldenkrais PractitionerTM.

 What is the Feldenkrais Method®?